The Nature Reserve of Kivach is located to the north of Petrozavodsk. The pearl of the Reserve is the Kivach Waterfalls on the Suna River.

 The reserve has several ecological paths.
-They pass through preserved taiga to swamps and streams.
-During tours the visitors get acquainted with the nature of taiga forests of Karelia
+They pass through the preserved taiga to swamps and streams.
+During tours the visitors get acquainted with the nature of Karelian taiga forests.

 Explore nature of Karelia on a half day trip from Petrozavodsk